yoannrq/yoannrq/README.md

 I leverage my industrial methods and programming skills to develop innovative and optimized application solutions. 🧰

-Currently Developer Full Stack at <a href="https://voyage.aprr.fr/">APRR - Eiffage concessions</a> 🚗
+Currently working at <a href="https://voyage.aprr.fr/">APRR - Eiffage concessions</a> 🚗 as developer.

 ## What Drives Me